plugin-kit-ai

 Packaging-only target

-Workspace config, plugins, and MCP are supported, but this is not a production-ready runtime target.
+Repo-local config, MCP, skills, commands, agents, themes, and plugin refs are supported, but this is still a workspace-config target, not a production-ready runtime lane.

 Packaging-only target

-Project rules and MCP config are supported as a strict workspace-config lane.
+Project rules and MCP config are covered, while root CLAUDE.md and AGENTS.md stay reserved for plugin boundary docs; Cursor remains a strict workspace-config lane.

 Read the support boundary